Selvamz/Wipro/README.md

 ### UI testing
 Created the XamarinUI.Test project to automate some functionalities as described.

-Note: Developed application for both Android and iOS.
+**Note:** Developed application for both Android and iOS.
 But I have tested only in Android (MI-A1 device).
 And some images are not available in the provided URLs, so images will not be loaded for those items in application.
-Only title and description will be displayed.
+Only title and description will be displayed. <br/>
+For other items, images also displayed.

 ## Open Source Libraries used: